Joseph Cantley: Early life

-Cantley was born in Manchester, where his father was a general practitioner.
-He was educated at Manchester Grammar School and then studied law at Manchester University.
-He was called to the bar at Middle Temple in 1933, and came top in his bar finals examination, gaining first-class honours and the Certificate of Honour.
+Cantley was born in Manchester, the elder son of Dr Joseph Cantley, of Crumpsall, and his wife Georgina Kean.
+His father was a general practitioner.
+He was educated at Manchester Grammar School and then studied law at Manchester University and the Inns of Court School of Law.
+In 1933, he came top in his bar finals examination, gaining first-class honours and the Certificate of Honour from the Council of Legal Education.
+He was then called to the bar from the Middle Temple.

 Legal career

-He became a barrister in Manchester, with a pupillage under Denis Gerrard and then practising on the Northern Circuit.
+Cantley became a barrister in Manchester, serving a pupillage under Denis Gerrard, and then practised on the Northern Circuit.

-Cantley served in the British Army in the Second World War, first in the Royal Artillery and then on staff appointments, spending time in North Africa and Italy.
+In 1940, Cantley was commissioned into the Royal Artillery as a second lieutenant and served in the British Army for the rest of the Second World War.
+He had staff appointments, saw action in North Africa and Italy, and was twice mentioned in dispatches.
 He was appointed an Officer of the Order of the British Empire (OBE) in 1945, and was demobilised as a lieutenant colonel.

-He returned to the bar after the war.
-He had a mixed practice, specialising in contract law cases.
-He became a Queen's Counsel in 1954, and a Bencher at Middle Temple in 1963.
-He served as Treasurer at Middle Temple in 1981.
+After the war, he returned to the bar, where he had a mixed practice, specialising in contract law cases.
+He became a Queen's Counsel in 1954 and a Bencher at the Middle Temple in 1963.
+He served as Treasurer of the Middle Temple in 1981.

-One of his last trials was leading for the prosecution when Gwynne Evans and Peter Allen were convicted for the murder of John Alan West in 1964, which led to the last two judicial executions in Britain before the abolition of the death penalty in 1965.
+In one of Cantley's last trials as a barrister, he led for the prosecution in the case of the murder of John Alan West in 1964, which led to the conviction of Gwynne Evans and Peter Allen and the last two judicial executions in Britain before the abolition of the death penalty in 1965.